 Debra A. Cannon.
-Dr. Cannon is one of the Co-Founders of our Company and has served on our Board of Directors since July 2014.
-Dr. Cannon received her B.A. in American studies and an Honorary Doctorate from California State University, Chico.
-Dr. Cannon is not expected to continue serving on our Board of Directors following the completion of this offering.
+Ms. Cannon is one of the Co-Founders of our company and has served on our Board of Directors since July 2014.
+Ms. Canon received her B.A. in American studies from California State University, Chico.

-As a result of Dr. Cannon's extensive experience in the retail industry and her service as our Co-Founder, she brings to the board, among other skills and qualifications, her significant knowledge and understanding of the industry and our business and her extensive operating experience.
+As a result of Ms. Cannon's extensive experience in the retail industry and her service as our Co-Founder, she brings to the board, among other skills and qualifications, her significant knowledge and understanding of the industry and our business and her extensive operating experience.